Content templates

 MVC controllers and views

 Models, controllers, and views in MVC separate data, business logic, and presentation.
 The controller contains the business logic, handles URL requests, and selects the view, a visual data model presentation.
-In MVC, the controller is the class registered to support specific page types, and can be regarded as the template.
-The template defines which content types it can render in a specific context.
+In MVC, the controller is the class registered to support specific page types and serves as the template.
+The template defines which content types it renders in a specific context.

 Create a controller and a view

-To add the corresponding view for the controller, create a subfolder under Viewsand add an item of type View.
-You should follow the standard naming conventions in MVC for your model, controllers, and views.
+To add the corresponding view for the controller, create a subfolder under Views and add an item of type View.
+Follow the standard naming conventions in MVC for your model, controllers, and views.

 A page controller base class lets multiple pages reuse logic, which holds logic for a logout action, and inherits from PageController.
-You can also add a view models to add more than just page objects to the views.
-(View model is not used in these examples to keep the examples simpler.)
+Add a view model to include more than page objects in the views.
+(View model is not used in these examples to keep them simpler.)

-To render properties, you can use Tag helpers in MVC, for example, epi-property, which renders property values based on their property type type.
+To render properties, use tag helpers in MVC, for example, epi-property, which renders property values based on their property type.

-Example: The following example uses the content types created in Content types.
-The controller for displaying the Article page type, inheriting from PageControllerBase.
+The following example uses the content types created in Content types.
+The controller displays the Article page type, inheriting from PageControllerBase.

 {